paulobiduss/Programming-Logic-1/README.md

 # Programming-Logic-1
 <p> This repository has the classic game Pong done in JavaScript.
-The background song it's from  classic game Top Gear.</p>
+The song playing in the background is from classic game Top Gear.</p>
 <br>
 <h1> My Game Pong </h1>
  <br>